 The renal arteries, like others in the human body, can become obstructed.
-Renal artery disease is usually caused by atherosclerosis, hardening of the arteries due to the buildup of fatty deposits or plaques along the artery wall.
-This build-up can reduce blood-flow to one or both kidneys, or block flow completely, depending on the location of the plaque.
-Decreased blood flow to the kidneys because of these blockages often causes hypertension (high blood pressure), and can lead to congestive heart failure, and kidney failure.
+Renal artery disease is usually caused by atherosclerosis, or hardening of the arteries due to the buildup of fatty deposits or plaques along the artery wall.
+This build-up can reduce blood-flow to one or both kidneys, or block flow completely depending on the location of the plaque.
+Decreased blood flow to the kidneys because of these blockages often causes hypertension (high blood pressure), and can lead to congestive heart failure and kidney failure.

 Kidney Failure and Vascular Disease

 The kidneys cleanse the blood of waste products, balance the electrolytes in the body, control blood pressure and stimulate the production of red blood cells.
 They receive their blood supply through the renal arteries directly from the aorta, the largest artery that carries oxygen-rich blood from the heart to other organs in the body.

 The kidneys are extremely sensitive to any decrease in blood flow.
 When a renal artery narrows due to plaque buildup (stenosis) and blood flow is restricted to even one kidney, high blood pressure (hypertension) can occur.
 Renal artery stenosis causes about 5% of all cases of hypertension and can reduce kidney size.
 When the stenosis involves both kidneys, it can also lead to impaired kidney function (renal failure).
 Stenosis of both renal arteries is a major cause of renal failure in the elderly.